deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-14/aa-working-w-vc-mvc-projects.md

 The other kind of convention is the *convention over configuration*.
 That means just following a *naming convention* for the files (controllers and views for example), and everything will work.
 The following sections explain the conventions that are used in place of configuration.

 ### Following Conventions for Controller Classes
 Every Controller class must have names that end with a *Controller* suffix, like the *ProductController* class, for example.
-As can be seen, the controller class is formed by a prefix name, which is freely chosen, plus the suffix *"Controller"*.
+As can be seen, the controller class name is formed by a prefix name, which is freely chosen, plus the suffix *"Controller"*.
 This convention, known as the *convention over configuration*, allows the MVC Framework automatically appends *Controller* to the name and starts looking for the controller class.

 ### Following Conventions for Views
 Views and partial views associated with the **prefixName***Controller* class, can be found in the /Views/**prefixName** folder.